Do you think you might have ADHD or Autism?

 I’ll help you navigate the system so you’ll be taken seriously.

 Most ADHD psychiatrists have huge waiting lists - it can often take anywhere from 6 to 18 months.
 I’ll try to get you in to see one ASAP.
 I’ll also make sure that most of the assessment has been done, so the psychiatrist is much less likely to send you away to collect more information or require further expensive assessment.
+I’ll save you a lot of time and money.

 • After Diagnosis

-I’d recommend touching base with me again in the weeks after diagnosis to debrief.
 There’s often a lot to unpack, and sometimes it’s surprising how much guilt or loss one can sometimes feel after a diagnosis of ADHD.
 I’ll walk with you through any hard times.

 Living with ADHD is a lifelong endeavour, and the better you understand what that means, your strengths and weaknesses, and why your brain does what it does, the better you’ll be.
 I’ll help to fill in the blanks, and help you structure your life to make it more ADHD-friendly.